wilfredinni/python-cheatsheet/docs/blog/python-data-types.md

 description: This guide provides a comprehensive overview of Python's built-in data types, their characteristics, and use cases.
 date: Jul 20, 2025
 updated: Jul 20, 2025
-tags: python, intermediate, data types
+tags: python, beginner, data types
 socialImage: /blog/python-data-types.jpg
 ---